 Via the Canadian Authors Association

-Founded by Stephen Leacock and several other prominent Canadian writers in 1921, the Canadian Authors Association has continued its focus on “writers helping writers” since its inception.
-Some 25,000 writers have been members of the CAA in its 92-year history, including Bliss Carman, Nellie McClung, and Robert W. Service.
+Founded by Stephen Leacock and several other prominent Canadian writers in 1921, the Canadian Authors Association has continued to maintain a focus on “writers helping writers” since its inception.